-By James Presnail, PGA of Canada, Director of Operations, Monaghan Golf Group.
+By James Presnail, PGA of Canada and Director of Operations for Monaghan Golf Group

 Businesses are born from an idea.
 An inspired person – or team – will take that thought and grow it into a profitable and smoothly running system.
 However, with growth comes responsibilities, and an evolution of vision.
 Effective managers must know when to give up control and allow their staff autonomy in the workplace without the fear of being hyper-managed or nitpicked.
 Delegation is the key to a successful business model that allows a manager the time to cultivate his or her vision and not get caught up in the nitty-gritty of every day operations.